fatso83/11ty-blog/src/site/posts/2025-09-13-rethinking-tdd.md

 - Isolated tests ≠ isolated classes. _Tests_ shouldn’t interfere with each other.
 In Kent Beck's view, it’s fine to use files, networks, or databases if one test run can’t affect another (order, parallelism, etc.).
 Replacing I/O with in-mem versions is for _speed_, not test isolation.

 - Use _ports & adapters_ to set boundaries.
 That you test your logic from the outside does not mean you have to test using your HTTP endpoints directly; test the classes that sit at your domain boundaries.

-- _Behavior_ drives new classes.
-In TDD, new tests emerge because new behavior emerges — not because you want a tidy diagram.

 - Red → Green can be scrappy.
 You are allowed to create technical debt at this stage: paste the simplest code from StackOverflow that makes the test pass.
 Clean it up during Refactor; this is the step that the duct tape programmer misses, but that you can enjoy as you have non-brittle tests to cover that refactoring.